sizigia/learn-co-lessons/README.md

     TypeError: '<' not supported between instances of 'str' and 'int'

 Well, now we know for sure.
-So if we want to help our restaurant with deliveries, we should convert our number from a string to a number and then make the comparison.
+So, if we want to help our restaurant with deliveries, we should convert our number from a string to a number and then make the comparison.

 ```python